 Knee motion should be nearly restored within three weeks with regular physical therapy.
 With continued strengthening and balance exercises, both strength and function of your knee should dramatically improve after two months.
-As part of our included PASS Program with a physical therapist, you will have a progress assessment at approximately 3 months after surgery to best target your rehab program to your specific needs.
+As part of our included PASS Program with a physical therapist, you will have a progress assessment at approximately 3 months after surgery to best fit your rehab program to your specific needs.
 With a continued strengthening program you will be ready to complete a full return to activity progress assessment with a physical therapist 6 months at the earliest to fine tune your final rehabilitation process.
-Dr. Pevny will look at those test results and talk with you about your return to activity timeline at your 6 month follow up visit.
+Dr. George will look at those test results and talk with you about your return to activity timeline at your 6 month follow up visit.
 A repeat assessment is likely to meet appropriate strength levels to protect your new ACL with your chosen activity.
 When you return to recreational activity is based on how well you can protect your knee with your muscle strength and jumping / running abilities.
-You will likely be released to full activity around 9 months.
+This timeframe can typically range from 6 months to 1 year and is dependent on how well you follow your rehabilitation program.